gcamargo01/R2/README.md

 This extensible architecture may change the way we develop applications, and maintain it along de time: One time development, after that just re-use o create a better one.
-When we have a lot of people developing components, and changing people, it's a good idea to keep it simple, and never correct a module, just do it better.
+When we have a huge develoment team, with changing people, it's a good idea to keep it simple, and never correct a module, just do it better.

 And is a good practice to rule a simple and complete interface to the developer team.
 It forces to acquire requirements needed to bring services 24x7, while hiding its complexity.